Is A Ruby Rose Lipstick In The Works?

 Check out our conversation below and get your nomination ballot ready — we're going to make this empress-of-the-universe thing a reality.

-A lot of people in the US only know you from Orange Is The New Black, but you also did this emotionally raw music video about being gender-fluid.
+A lot of people know you mainly from Orange Is The New Black, but you also did this emotionally raw music video about being gender-fluid.
 What do you want people to know about that work?

 "I think if I had a choice to be remembered for just one thing it would be "Break Free."
 I wrote it, I produced it, I starred in it — it's my life story.
 I really am so proud of it because it came at a time in my life where I had had the idea for a long time but I'd never executed it.
 I couldn't get any jobs, I couldn't get an agent or manager, and I was like 'well, I can't sit around expecting to be discovered at Starbucks.'
 That's not what happens necessarily these days, you really have to work for it.
 I just spent a day and a half doing it, got a friend of mine to put the song to it, and it went viral.
 It changed a lot of lives and it changed my life so I think that's what I'm the most proud of."